Remarks on the vanishing viscosity process of state-constraint Hamilton-Jacobi equations: Introduction

-\begin{remark} To the best of our knowledge, this theorem is new in the literature.
+\begin{rem} To the best of our knowledge, this theorem is new in the literature.
 The precise boundary behavior is very delicate and deserves further investigation.
-The condition $f = 0$ on $\partial\Omega$ is a little bit restrictive but is naturally needed in the proof.
-As is illustrated in the proof of Theorem \ref{main_thm1}, we will first show the result for $f$ that is compactly supported and nonnegative.
-Then, to further generalize the main result, if we make the assumption that $f = 0$ on $\partial\Omega$ and $f$ is nonnegative, we can approximate $f$ \emph{uniformly} in $L^\infty(\Omega)$ by a sequence of compactly supported Lipschitz functions with uniformly bounded Lipschitz constants.
-Using the previous result obtained for the case where $f$ is compactly supported and nonnegative, we can pass to the limit and prove Theorem \ref{main_thm1} for nonnegative $f$ with $f=0$ on $\partial \Omega$, which is more general than the compactly supported case.
-At the current moment, we do not yet know how to extend the result to general f where f does not vanish or is not equal to its minimum on the boundary.
+The condition $f = 0$ on $\partial\Omega$ is a little bit restrictive but can be explained as follows.
+One can see that the solution to \eqref{eq:PDEeps} is continuous with respect to data $f$ in the weak$^*$ topology of $L^\infty(\Omega)$ (see \cite{Lasry1989}).
+If $f = 0$ on $\partial\Omega$, we can approximate $f$ \emph{uniformly} in $L^\infty(\Omega)$ by a sequence of compactly supported functions, where a convergence rate of $u^\varepsilon-u$ is easier to obtain.
+Indeed, for $1<p<2$, it is natural to consider the doubling variable method with

-To prove the result for the case where $f$ is compactly supported and nonnegative, it is natural to consider the doubling variable method.
-Indeed, for instance, if $1<p<2$, one would consider constructing an auxiliary function with